desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

 | \\( (17,28) \\)       | 14.1 ns/op            | 17.6 ns/op                      |
 | \\( (19998,12234) \\) | 45.6 ns/op            | 50.7 ns/op                      |

-It would seem golang is not providing built in tail-recursion optimization, but so we can implement it ourselves, since strict-tail recursion is effectively a `GOTO` we can replace all our function calls with a `for` loop:
+This performance hit is due to the golang compiler not providing automatic tail-recursion optimization (at least at time of writing).
+Fortunately, when our code is in a strict-tail-recursive state, optimization is as straight-forward as replacing the recursive call with a `while(true)` loop or a `GOTO` statement - the rest of the code can be left as-is!

+In golang we emulate a `while(true)` loop by using a `for` loop without any condition.
+Also once we have replaced the recursive call with a loop, we no longer need the accumulator function.
+The final result comes out as:

 ```go
 func IterativeDoubleHalf(a int, n int) int {